How to Calculate Leverage, Margin, and Pip Values in Forex

 Total Equity = Cash + Open Position Profits - Open Position Losses

 Your total equity determines how much margin you have left, and if you have open positions, total equity will vary continuously as market prices change.
 Thus, it is never wise to use 100% of your margin for trades — otherwise, you may be subject to a margin call.
-In most cases, however, the broker will simply close out your largest money-losing positions until the required margin has been restored.
+Instead of a margin call, the broker may simply close out your largest money-losing positions until the required margin has been restored.

 The leverage ratio is based on the notional value of the contract, using the value of the base currency, which is usually the domestic currency.
 For US traders, the base currency is USD.
 Often, only the leverage is quoted, since the denominator of the leverage ratio is always 1.
-The amount of leverage that the broker allows determines the amount of margin that you must maintain.
-Leverage is inversely proportional to margin, which can be summarized by the following 2 formulas:
+The amount of leverage the broker allows determines the amount of margin that you must maintain.
+Leverage is inversely proportional to margin, summarized by the following 2 formulas:

 Margin = 1/Leverage